Access to tools

 Engineers do their work with tools: editors, terminals, web browsers, documentation, and much more.
 Tools enable their work.

-Looks like it.
+Tooling matters.
 A recent case study from McKinsey shows a real correlation between developer velocity and key business performance indicators.
 The data also shows that the key contributors to developer velocity are developer tools, DevOps tools, and collaboration tools.

 Most people are still doing work in their local terminal with ad-hoc SSH to resolve customer and production issues.
 There's no uniformity, no logging, no approvals, no visibility—it's as if everything we've learned about best practices for development get thrown out the window when it comes to production work.